-The Target of Evaluation (TOE) for Nessus Agent consists of the mandatory functionality prescribed by the App PP and TLS Package, as well as some selection-based functionality where needed.
+The Target of Evaluation (TOE) for Nessus Agent consists of the mandatory functionality prescribed by [APP PP] and [TLS PKG], as well as some selection-based functionality where needed.

 The logical boundary is summarized in section 2.4.2 below.
 In general, the following Nessus Agent capabilities are considered to be within the scope of the TOE: